Saya Sakakibara: Early life

+Personal life

+Sakakibara is in a relationship with French BMX rider Romain Mahieu.
+She was the subject of ABC TV's Australian Story broadcast on 20 October 2025.
+Her autobiography Just Go: Turning fear into a superpower was published by Simon & Schuster on 28 October 2025.

 Career

 Sakakibara has represented Australia at World Championship level.
 She won a silver medal in the Junior Elite BMX Supercross at the 2017 World Championships.
 She was awarded AusCycling's Female BMX Racing Rider of the Year in 2020.
-She was selected for the delayed 2020 Tokyo Olympic Games as part of the Australian team.
-She crashed in the semi-finals of the Olympics and didn't qualify for the final.
-Her accident was one of the scariest moments of the games, while her post-race heartbreak was one of the saddest.
+She was selected for the delayed 2020 Summer Olympics as part of the Australian team.
+She crashed in the semi-finals of the Olympics and did not qualify for the final.

+She won the 2023 UCI BMX Racing World Cup and retained her title in Tulsa in 2024.

+She won gold at the 2024 Summer Olympics in Paris.
+She was jointly awarded the Sir Hubert Opperman Trophy of 2024, along with Grace Brown, for the Australian cyclist of the year.

+She won a silver medal the 2025 BMX World Championships in Denmark.
+She won her third World Cup in 2025 after winning the final two rounds in Argentina.